 Circa 20th century.

-Length 40 cm
+Length: 40 cm

 Circa Mid Century Modern period 1940 - 1969.

-Length 24 cm
+Length: 24 cm

-Height 14 cm
+Height: 14 cm

-Width 30 cm
+Width: 30 cm

 Circa 20th century.

-For sale, a nautical themed vintage steel and gilt brass nutcracker mounted on a turned hardwood teak bowl.
+A nautical themed vintage steel and gilt brass nutcracker mounted on a turned hardwood teak bowl.
 Made in England.
 Features a bakelite ships wheel screw mechanism.
 The bowl is divided into two compartments, an inner section for the shells and an outer ring for the fresh nuts.
 UK and US Reg’d Design Patent No.s on reverse of wheel.

-Bowl diameter 24 cm
+Bowl diameter: 24 cm

 Circa Mid Century Modern period 1940 - 1969.